-ACF’s conservation internships are designed to provide interns with a meaningful learning experience while contributing to Alaska conservation issues in a direct way.
+ACF’s conservation internships are designed to provide interns with a meaningful learning experience while directly contributing to Alaska conservation issues.
 Internship placements can be at nonprofit conservation, environmental justice, and Alaska Native organizations; government agencies; and other interested organizations that have identified assignments complementing ACF’s mission, values, and goals.

-ACF is now accepting applications to be an intern for the 2015 program.
-Applications are due by February 13, 2015.
+ACF is now accepting applications for the 2015 program.
+Applications are due February 13, 2015.

 ACF provides a grant to the host organizations which covers an intern stipend of $5,040.
 ACF will also reimburse travel costs to and from Alaska up to $1,400.